dragoonsouls/DEFF-Basic-Unpacker/README.md

 # DEFF-Basic-Unpacker 0.1
-DEFF Basic Unpacker is a tool for Unpack the DEFF files from the game TLoD, as a first project do the job!, anyway, for now only support 1 file input!, so stay tuned for Updates!.
+DEFF Basic Unpacker is a tool for Unpack the DEFF files from the game TLoD, as a first project it works!, anyway, for now only support 1 file input!, so stay tuned for Updates!.

 Just open with Python in a commmand prompt write the path to the file deff_basic_unpacker.py, and execute!.